UTNkar/documentation/content/development_tools/ansible.md

 something.
 These are usually *reload* or *restart* tasks.
 Handlers are stored at the bottom of a playbook, tasks file, or in the `handlers` directory.
 - Variables are located in among others the `vars` and `host_vars` directories.
 The use of variables can help to avoid making duplicate playbooks/roles.
-(Some variables might be encrypted using `ansible-vault`, this makes it possible to share the repository publicly without sharing the passwords used)
 - Templates are files that have interleaved variables, these can be used to easily use the same file for multiple deployments.
 These files are located in the `templates`
 - Regular files used are located in the `files` directory.

+#### The Vault
+Some variables are encrypted with the use of `ansible-vault` such as the passwords.
+This makes it possible to share the repository publicly without sharing the passwords.
+To edit the contents use `ansible-vault edit path/to/file.yml`.
+You can also simply view the contents by switching `edit` with `view`.

 ### UTN Playbooks